 She is married and together they have a young child.

 Ms. Huong is the Vice Director at CoRE and has over seven years of experience working in the fields of management, youth coordination and community-program leadership.
-She is currently finishing studying a Masters in Child and Adolescent Clinical Psychology.
+She has obtained a Masters in Child and Adolescent Clinical Psychology.

 Huong hopes to continue her education further by beginning a PHD in Clinical Psychology.